The Legend of Zelda: Ocarina of Time: Reception

-Upon its initial Nintendo 64 release, Ocarina of Time received critical acclaim.
-It garnered perfect review scores from the majority of gaming publications that reviewed it, including Famitsu, Next Generation, Edge, Electronic Gaming Monthly, GameSpot, and IGN.
-The review aggregator websites Metacritic and GameRankings rank the original Nintendo 64 version as the highest and second-highest reviewed game of all time, respectively, with average scores of 99/100 from Metacritic and 98% from GameRankings.
-The reviews praised multiple aspects of the game, particularly its level design, gameplay mechanics, sound, and cinematics.
+Upon its initial Nintendo 64 release, Ocarina of Time received unprecedented critical acclaim.
+It garnered perfect review scores from the majority of gaming publications that reviewed it, including AllGame, CVG, Famitsu, Next Generation, Edge, Electronic Gaming Monthly, GameSpot, GamePro, GameRevolution, Nintendo Life, and IGN.
+The review aggregator websites Metacritic and GameRankings both rank the original Nintendo 64 version as the highest reviewed game of all time, with average scores of 99/100 from Metacritic and 98% from GameRankings.
+The reviews praised multiple aspects, particularly the level design, gameplay mechanics, sound, and cinematics.
 GameSpot reviewer Jeff Gerstmann wrote that Ocarina of Time is "a game that can't be called anything other than flawless", and IGN called it "the new benchmark for interactive entertainment" that could "shape the action RPG genre for years to come".
 Editors of GameTrailers called it a "walking patent office" due to the number of features it contains that became "industry standard".
+Scott Alan Marriott of AllGame described it as "completely unforgettable" and "an incredible adventure".

 The graphics were praised for their depth and detail, although reviewers noted they were not always the best the console had to offer.
-Game Revolution noted the characters' faces, the "toughest graphical challenge on 3D characters", saying that the characters' expressions and animation featured "surprising grace".
+GameRevolution noted the characters' faces, the "toughest graphical challenge on 3D characters", saying that the characters' expressions and animation featured "surprising grace".
 IGN believed that Ocarina of Time improved on the graphics of Super Mario 64, giving a larger sense of scale.
 Impressive draw distances and large boss characters were also mentioned as graphical highlights.
 Although excelling in the use of color and the visibility and detail of the environment, reviewers noted that some graphical elements of Ocarina of Time did not perform as well as Banjo-Kazooie, a game released for the same platform earlier that year.
 IGN said that the frame rate and textures of Ocarina of Time were not as good as those of Banjo-Kazooie, particularly in the marketplace of Hyrule Castle, which was called "blurry".